The Creative Arts Guild Dance Department Faculty

-Guild Dance Director and Guild-North Center Director has an extensive background in Classical Ballet, Pointe, Modern, Jazz and Tap Dance.
+Guild Dance Director Jessie Southerland has an extensive background in Classical Ballet, Pointe, Modern, Jazz and Tap Dance.
 She began her dance training at the age of three.
 Over the years she has worked with such notable instructors as Robert Barnett (Former Artistic Director of Atlanta Ballet), Mary Munro (RAD), Maniya Barredo (Joffrey Ballet, Atlanta Ballet), Nicholas Pacana, Cornelius Carter and Carl Ratcliff.
 Her studies continued with Diane Callahan (San Francisco Ballet), Carol Smiarowski, Heidi Longwith, Stanislav Issaev (Moscow State Ballet Theater), Amy Card Lillios, Andrea Pell, Vincas Green, Jolie Long and Martha Goodman.

-In 1999, Ms. Fincher earned her B.F.A. in Dance Pedagogy from Brenau University after being awarded a four year dance merit scholarship.
+In 1999, Mrs. Southerland earned her B.F.A. in Dance Pedagogy from Brenau University after being awarded a four year dance merit scholarship.
 Her studies included Ballet, Modern and Jazz Techniques, teaching internships with Gainesville School of Ballet, Ballet Terminology, Anatomy and Physiology, Kinesiology for Dancers, Music for Dancers and Improvisation as well as Dance Practicum, Choreography and extensive performance credits.
-While attending Brenau University, she performed soloist roles with Gainesville Ballet and Brenau Dance Ensemble as well as making guest appearances on other projects.
-Ms. Fincher was also a substitute dance instructor for Brenau University and Gainesville School of Ballet.
+While attending Brenau University, she performed soloist roles with Gainesville Ballet Company and Brenau Dance Ensemble as well as making guest appearances on other projects.
+Mrs. Southerland was also a substitute dance instructor for Brenau University and Gainesville School of Ballet.

-Since moving to this area, Ms.Fincher has taught and choreographed for Dalton School of Ballet, Baker-VanCura Ballet Centre, Mountain Laurel Dance Studios, Bessy Smith Hall and created a dance program for The Lutheran School in Chattanooga, TN.
+Since moving to this area, Mrs. Southerland has taught and choreographed for Dalton School of Ballet, Baker-VanCura Ballet Centre, Mountain Laurel Dance Studios, Bessy Smith Hall and created a dance program for The Lutheran School in Chattanooga, TN.
 She has also judged for the state of Georgia in the Georgia Governor's Honors program for many years.
-Ms. Fincher served three terms as well as two additional guest terms as a dance panelist for Georgia Council for the Arts.
+Mrs. Southerland served three terms as well as two additional guest terms as a dance panelist for Georgia Council for the Arts.
 Since 2001 and prior to joining the Guild, she owned and directed Dalton School of Ballet and Ballet Dalton.
 In 2005, she merged Dalton School of Ballet with the Creative Arts Guild and became the Director of Dance.
-In addition to her position with the Guild, she is also an adjunct professor at the University of Tennessee, Chattanooga teaching Dance Tech I and II classes.
+In addition to her position with the Guild, she is also an adjunct professor at Lee University where she teaches Dance for the Stage I and II, Advanced Dance for the Stage, and choreographs for their theatre productions.
+She also created and teaches the Dance for Music Therapy Majors class for the University of Tennessee, Chattanooga music department.

 Rosalyn graduated from Northwest Whitfield High School in 2010.
 Along with dancing, she played clarinet in the marching band and wind ensemble and attended District Honor Band all four years of high school.
 Rosalyn was a two-time semi-finalist in dance for the Georgia Governor’s Honor’s Program.
 During Rosalyn’s freshman year, the Creative Arts Guild began its annual winter ballet, “The Snow Queen,” and she was cast as “Kay” in the inaugural production.
 As a sophomore, she portrayed the title character “The Snow Queen.”
 As a junior, Rosalyn was “Queen of the Sprites,” and she graduated out of Ballet Dalton as “Gerda” for her final performances.
 Since then, she has returned almost every year to work backstage for “The Snow Queen.”
 Rosalyn has also been a substitute teacher for dance classes and has worked as an administrative assistant at the Creative Arts Guild Dance and Gymnastics Center.
 In addition to her work at the Creative Arts Guild, Rosalyn has been a volunteer at the Women’s Enrichment Center, and she has assisted in several Youth Ensemble Theatre productions at the Dalton Little Theatre.